-"Regional [...]
-Indigenous People's, Racially Visible Persons, Pride, Access [...] or Regional Human Rights Committees shall consist of representatives who should come from each Component with members in the jurisdiction of the [...]
-Indigenous Peoples, Racially Visible Persons, Pride, Access [...]
-Committees".
+"Regional Women's [...]
+Committees shall consist of representatives who should come from each component with members in the jurisdiction of the Women's [...]
+Committee".

-All locals within the geographic area shall be notified in writing of Alliance Executive Committee approval and should be requested to select equity representatives to the Regional Human Rights or Regional Equity Committee.
+All locals within the geographic area shall be notified in writing of Alliance Executive Committee approval and should be requested to select women representatives to the Regional Women's Committee.

-A local can have one or more equity-seeking members participate on the Committee.
-However, each local is entitled to one official representative on the committee who may vote, for decisionmaking purposes (e.g. recorded vote; election for positions on committee and area council; or delegate selection for conventions and conferences).
+A local can have one or more women participate on the Committee.
+However, each local is entitled to one official representative on the committee who may vote, for decision-making purposes (e.g. recorded vote; election for positions on committee and area council; or delegate selection for conventions and conferences).

-If more than one representative attends from a local, then a decision is made from amongst the equity members from that local attending the meeting, as to who will be the official representative who can vote.
+If more than one woman representative attends from a local, then a decision is made from amongst the women from that local attending the meeting, as to who will be the official representative who can vote.